t-w/t-w.github.io/_posts/2022-03-09-diskless_debian_11_pxe_nbd.markdown

 So, the are 2 things to do:

-# creating a file that will server as the exported NDB image
-For instance, for a 5G file:
+1. Creating a file that will serve as the exported NDB image For instance, for a 5G file:
 ```
 dd if=/dev/zero of=/home/nbd/vostro-debian.img bs=1M count=5120
 ```

-# Configure the NBD server to expose the image to client(s)
-Configuration of the nbd-server is fairly trivial.
+2. Configure the NBD server to expose the image to client(s) Configuration of the nbd-server is fairly trivial.
 The following example is for Debian.
 - create a file `/etc/nbd-server/conf.d/`, eg. `/etc/nbd-server/conf.d/mydebian.conf`
 ```